ibm-cloud-docs/power-iaas/cli-release-notes.md

 The following CLI command is added to the {{site.data.keyword.powerSys_notm}} Private Cloud workspaces:

-- [ibmcloud pi instance vpmem-volume](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-instance-vpmem-volume): You can use this command to attach, detach, view, and list virtual persistent memory (vPMEM) volumes for a {{site.data.keyword.powerSys_notm}} instance.
+- [ibmcloud pi instance vpmem-volume](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-instance-vpmem-volume): You can use this command to attach, detach, view, and list vPMEM volumes for a {{site.data.keyword.powerSys_notm}} instance.

 **New options**